Internet Banking Security

 Secure Access and Verifying User Authenticity

-Unique ID and Personal Identification Number (PIN) - In order to access you Internet Banking Account(s), you must enter a unique User ID and PIN.
-In addition to your User ID and PIN, we utilize Dual Authentication to monitor the Internet Protocol address of the computer you use to access your Internet Banking Account.
+Unique ID and Password - In order to access you Internet Banking Account(s), you must enter a unique User ID and Passwoed.
+In addition to your User ID and Password, we utilize Dual Authentication to monitor the Internet Protocol address of the computer you use to access your Internet Banking Account.
 Should you utilize a different computer, you must successfully answer some security questions that you have previously responded to.

 Account "Pseudo" names - Internet Banking does not display your account numbers over the Internet.
 Instead we allow you to choose a "pseudo name" for each of your accounts.
 For example, Home Checking, Judy's Savings, etc. Never use the legal name on the account(s) or the account numbers as the "pseudo name".